nitinkc/nitinkc.github.io/_posts/Algo/primitives/2023-11-27-bitwise-coding.md

    }
    ```

-   Explanation: This code toggles the Nth bit of a number by performing a bitwise XOR with a number
+   **Explanation**: toggles the Nth bit of a number by performing a bitwise XOR with a number
    **where only the Nth bit is set** (achieved using left shift).
 This operation flips the value of the Nth bit while leaving other bits unchanged.

 ### **Finding Maximum and Minimum:**